harrycresswell/harry/content/page/things.md

 [instagram-hugo](https://github.com/harrycresswell/instagram-hugo).
 A simple demo site showing how to create an Instagram feed on a Hugo website using [Profile Page Images Loader](https://profilepageimages.usecue.com/) by Joost van der Schee.

 [Design tokens and styleguides with Eleventy](https://github.com/harrycresswell/design-tokens-eleventy).
 A simple workflow showing you how to use Eleventy and NPM Scripts to take YAML design tokens and generate a styleguide and CSS Custom properties.

-## Pens

-[Link styles like...](https://codepen.io/harrycresswell/pen/QWJxrBY) A growing collection of interesting link styles, found around the web and recreated in Codepen.

 ## Past projects